 A congressional hearing was held in 2010 to investigate the dealer after a customer testified that he had been persuaded by a salesman into changing his IRA into a gold IRA and then using the proceeds of $140,000 to purchase rare proof coins.
 The customer detailed how the incident occurred.

 The only coins that are appropriate for a gold individual retirement account are bullion coins.
-That’s because you are purchasing the coins for the amount of gold they contain rather than their rarity level.
+That’s because you are purchasing the coins for your IRA for the amount of gold they contain rather than their rarity level.
 The unfortunate consumer was overcharged by the company, which resulted in him losing $60,000 in one night.

 After that, in 2012, the company reached a settlement in a lawsuit, during which it agreed to modify its sales methods and refund millions of dollars to former clients.
 It was compelled to disclose its price markups in recorded talks with its consumers and abandoned the use of bait-and-switch strategies due to these revelations.